Composition

 Add the following

-class to your project:Publisher.javapublic class Publisher { private int id; private String name; private String email; public Publisher(int id, String name, String email) { this.id = id; this.name = name; this.email = email; } public int getId() { return id; } public String getName() { return name; } public String getEmail() { return email; } public void setId(int id) { this.id = id; } public void setName(String name) { this.name = name; } public void setEmail(String email) { this.email = email; } @Override public String toString() { return name + "<" + email + ">"; } }
+Publisherclass to your project:Publisher.javapublic class Publisher { private int id; private String name; private String email; public Publisher(int id, String name, String email) { this.id = id; this.name = name; this.email = email; } public int getId() { return id; } public String getName() { return name; } public String getEmail() { return email; } public void setId(int id) { this.id = id; } public void setName(String name) { this.name = name; } public void setEmail(String email) { this.email = email; } @Override public String toString() { return name + "<" + email + ">"; } } -

 Add an

-as a new data member of thePublisher
+addresswith typeAddressas a new data member of thePublisherclass. -

 Add a new constructor to the

-class. -
+Publisherclass. -

 Define a getter and a setter for

-. -
+address. -

 Use